MBudzyn/MBudzyn/README.md

 # 👋 Hi there!
-I'm Mateusz Budzyń
+I'm Mateusz Budzyński

 🎓 I'm a **4th-year Computer Science student at the University of Wrocław (UWR)**
 💻 Passionate about **software development, algorithms, and modern web technologies**